 For all you know the medical bills alone in the that case totaled $25,000.

-Without Breakdown of Damages, Settlement Values are Worthless
+Without Breakdown of Damages, Settlement Amounts are Worthless

 Hearing about a settlement – without a breakdown of damages – does not help you when you are trying to determine how much your case is worth.